Emergency Medical Services

 |EMS 105||EMT Part I||5||

 Explores the legal and ethical issues encountered by the Emergency Medical Technician (EMT).
 Develops an understanding of basic human anatomy and physiology in addition to medical terminology.
 Introduces the necessary skills to assess patients by focusing on the signs and symptoms related to the respiratory, cardiac and endocrine systems.
-Course sequence requires passing criminal background check and drug screen.
+Course sequence requires mandatory orientation, passing criminal background check and drug screen.
 Part 1 of the 2-part Oregon EMT course.
-Prerequisite: WR 115, RD 90, MTH 20 or equivalent placement test scores; current HCP CPR card.
+Prerequisites: WR 115, RD 90, MTH 20 or equivalent placement test scores; current HCP CPR card.
+Audit available.

 |EMS 106||EMT Part II||5||